 What are some reasons I might choose an ‘IP’ Telephone System?

-A 'IP' system uses 'Internet Protocol' ('computer' communications software) for it's main operations - unlike 'traditional' systems which use the old 'circuit switched' technology.
-All telecommunications industry hardware is moving to this technology as it enables the continuation of existing strong trends - the integration of telephony with Computer networks.
+An IP based Phone System uses the ‘Internet Protocol’ computer communications technology for it’s main operations – unlike traditional systems which use the old circuit switched technology.
+All telecommunications industry hardware is moving to this technology as it enables the continuation of existing strong trends – the integration of telephony with computer networks.

-The ability to use 'VoIP' 'outside' lines to take advantage of cheaper phone call and rental costs is a major advantage in 'future-proofing' your system.
-Some 'IP' systems do also allow you to continue with the use of 'traditional' 'outside' lines like 'PSTN' and 'ISDN' so you can make the transition to VoIP lines at your own pace.
-There are many potential advantages of using an 'IP' system - including:
+The ability to use VoIP outside lines to take advantage of cheaper phone call and rental costs is a major advantage in future-proofing your system.
+Some IP systems do also allow you to continue with the use of traditional outside lines like PSTN (analogue traditional phone lines) and ISDN (digital traditional phone lines) so you can make the transition to VoIP lines at your own pace.
+There are many potential advantages of using an IP system – including:

-- ‘iPhone and Android mobile phones 'doubling' as an office extension’ can provide the ultimate in call flexibility - you can answer incoming office calls, put callers on 'hold' (callers hear the 'on-hold' music from the office system), transfer calls to other extensions, all just like you can on your office phones.
-You can also make outgoing calls using the office 'outside' lines, so the people you are speaking to don't even need to know you're not in the office!
-Not all brand systems have all these capabilities, so you'll need to check to ensure that the system you select can cater for this.
+Can provide the ultimate in call flexibility – you can answer incoming office calls, put callers on hold (callers hear the on-hold music from the office system), transfer calls to other extensions, all just like you can on your office phones.
+You can also make outgoing calls using the office outside lines, so the people you are speaking to don’t even need to know you’re not in the office!
+Not all phone systems have all these capabilities, so you’ll need to check to ensure that the system you select can cater for this.

 Are all ‘IP’ telephone systems pretty much the same?